 The strength of a gold investment is usually measured against the current economic environment.
 Generally, in times of negative sentiment, gold investments are strong assets.

-If you are looking to add a ‘safer’ method of portfolio diversification, then gold is one way to do this.
+If you want to add a ‘safer’ method of portfolio diversification, then gold is one way to do this.

 How To Invest in Gold FAQs